Noise in Toronto Neighbourhoods: A Guide to Finding Your Perfect Soundscape

 Visualization:

-The pie chart below illustrates complaint distribution across neighborhoods:
+The pie chart below illustrates complaint distribution across neighbourhoods:

 1. For the Urban Explorer:

-If you thrive on excitement, consider neighborhoods like the Entertainment District or Yonge-Dundas Square.
+If you thrive on excitement, consider neighbourhoods like the Entertainment District or Yonge-Dundas Square.
 Opt for units with soundproofing to enjoy the energy without the headache.

 1. For Families or Nature Lovers: